-- Impairment charges in Q3 2016 and Q1 2017 were related to the in-process research & development assets ("IPR&D") that was recognized from the Kairos acquisition. - Other income (expense) in the quarterly periods in year 2016 were primarily comprised of: - interest and accretion expenses related to our long-term debt which are recognized over the period of long term debt starting in Q2 2016; - interest income from our short-term investments; - changes in fair value of warrant liabilities which fluctuates based on the share price of the Company at reporting dates; - net gain recognized from our equity interest in Kairos prior to the full acquisition of Kairos; and - foreign exchange gain (loss) which is primarily due to our cash, short-term investments and liabilities denominated in Canadian Dollar which fluctuates based on the U.S. dollar exchange rate against the Canadian Dollar. - Other income (expense) in the quarterly period of year 2017 was primarily comprised of: - change in fair value of warrant liabilities which fluctuates based on the share price of the Company at the reporting date; and - Loss on debt extinguishment during Q2 2017 due to repayment of long term debt.
+- · Impairment charges in Q3 2016 and Q1 2017 were related to the in-process research & development assets ("IPR&D") that were recognized from the Kairos acquisition. - · Other income (expense) in the quarterly periods in year 2016 were primarily comprised of: - interest and accretion expenses related to our long-term debt which are recognized over the period of long term debt starting in Q2 2016; - o interest income from our short-term investments; - o changes in fair value of warrant liabilities which fluctuates based on the share price of the Company at reporting dates; - net gain recognized from our equity interest in Kairos prior to the full acquisition of Kairos; and - o foreign exchange gain (loss) which is primarily due to our cash, short-term investments and liabilities denominated in Canadian dollar which fluctuates based on the U.S. dollar exchange rate against the Canadian dollar. - Other income (expense) in the quarterly periods of 2017 was primarily comprised of: - change in fair value of warrant liabilities which fluctuates based on the share price of the Company at the reporting date; and - loss on debt extinguishment recorded for accounting purposes under U.S. GAAP due to early repayment of long term debt in Q2 2017